0xdnL/notable-notes/notes/kubectl.md

 --v=8 	# display HTTP request contents
 --v=9 	# display HTTP request contents without truncation of contents

--o=json 	                          # output a JSON formatted API object -o=yaml 	                          # output a YAML formatted API object -o=name 	                          # print only the resource name and nothing else -o=wide 	                          # output in the plain-text format with any additional information, and for pods, the node name is included
+-o=[json|yaml] 	                    # output [JSON|YAML] formatted API object
--o=custom-columns=SPEC 	            # Print a table using a comma separated list of custom columns -o=custom-columns-file=FILE         # print a table using the custom columns template in the FILE file -o=jsonpath=TEMPLATE  	            # print the fields defined in a jsonpath expression -o=jsonpath-file=FILE 	            # print the fields defined by the jsonpath expression in the FILE file
+-o=name 	                          # print only the resource name -o=wide 	                          # output plain-text format with any additional information -o=custom-columns=SPEC 	            # output table using a comma separated list of custom columns -o=custom-columns-file=FILE         # output table using the custom columns template in the FILE file -o=jsonpath=TEMPLATE  	            # output fields defined in a jsonpath expression -o=jsonpath-file=FILE 	            # output fields defined by the jsonpath expression in the FILE file

 -A                                  # all namespaces -n, --namespace NS                  # namespace scope for cli equest